 Firstly, as an upfront payment, called a Clean Energy Advance, delivered during May and June 2012.

-This is a one-off payment of $250 for singles and $190 for each eligible couple member, to recipients of the full – and part – pension.
+This is a one-off payment of $250 for singles and $190 for each eligible couple member, to those holding the CSHC.

-It is designed to assist with extra costs which will be applied by the top-500 polluting companies from July1 2012.
-It is a supplement to cover the costs from July1 2012 to March 2013 when increased pension rates will apply.
+It is designed to assist with extra costs which will be applied by the top-500 polluting companies from 1 July 2012.
+It is a supplement to cover the costs from 1 July 2012 to March 2013 when the Seniors Supplement will commence.

 You do not have to apply for this advance – you will receive it automatically if your contact details are up to date.

-The second benefit is the increased pension rate as mentioned above.
-This is assistance which equals a 1.7 per cent increase – $338 for singles and $255 for each eligible member of a couple – per year.
-This increase is called a Clean Energy Supplement and will be paid from 20 March 2013.
+The second benefit is a Seniors Supplement as mentioned above.
+This is assistance which equals a 1.7 per cent increase on Age Pension rates – $338 for singles and $255 for each eligible member of a couple – per year.
+This increase is called a Clean Energy Supplement and will be paid quarterly from 20 March 2013.
 It will be indexed for CPI so it stays in line with general price increases.
-It is to be paid in addition to the existing Pension Supplement.

 As with the advance, you do not have to apply for this increase – you will receive it automatically if your contact details are up to date.